mattrussi/gitlab-com-runbooks/docs/patroni/patroni-management.md

 This procedure is rather manual and lengthy, but this does not happen often and has no directly user-facing impact.

+## Replacing a cluster node

+The process and steps to diagnose and replace an unhealthy Patroni node are detailed in the [Handling Unhealthy Patroni Replica runbook](unhealthy_patroni_node_handling.md).

+## Scaling the cluster up

+Here the link to the [Scale Up Patroni runbook](scale-up-patroni.md).

+## Scaling the cluster down

+Here the link to the [Scale Down Patroni runbook](scale-down-patroni.md).

-## Replacing a cluster with a new one
+## Replacing the whole cluster (with a new one)

 **Take care when doing these steps, results can be catastrophic**